The North Cape on a clear night, surrounded by blue lights with the sea in the background

 The light wooden modern The View Hotel in Honningsvåg, nestled under the barren rugged Arctic mountains on a spring evening in blue lights

 In this small community that is also a very popular destination, there are a variety of nice places to stay in town as well as outside of town.
-Below is a list of the hotels you find in Honningsvåg:

 The inviting foyer at Scandic Hotel Honningsvåg with a big soft colorful sofa with pillows, small cute chairs, warm lighting, and a small kiosk in the reception